Dynasty Warriors: Strikeforce

 Dynasty Warriors: Strikeforce, originally released in Japan as Shin Sangokumusou Multi Raid (真・三國無双 MULTI RAID, Shin Sangokumusō Maruchi Reido), is a hack and slash video game for the PlayStation Portable.
 It is based on Dynasty Warriors 6.
 It was released in February 2009 in Japan and Q2 2009 in North America, Europe, and Australia.
 A console release of the game for the PlayStation 3 and Xbox 360 was released in Japan on October 1, 2009.
 American and European versions followed in February 2010.
-Its sequel Shin Sangokumusou Multi Raid 2 was released in Japan on March 11, 2010 for the PlayStation Portable, and on July 26, 2012 for PlayStation 3.
+Its sequel, Shin Sangokumusou Multi Raid 2, was released in Japan on March 11, 2010 for the PlayStation Portable, and on July 26, 2012 for PlayStation 3.

 Gameplay

-This iteration of the franchise would introduce new features such as Awakenings (known as Shin Musou Kakusei in Japan) which were similar to an upgraded version of Musou Rage from Dynasty Warriors 5 also known as "Fury form".
+This iteration of the franchise introduced features such as Awakenings (known as Shin Musou Kakusei in Japan) which were similar to an upgraded version of Musou Rage from Dynasty Warriors 5 also known as "Fury form".
 The Awakening drastically affects the appearance of the character and increases their stats.
 Characters saw more capability for customization, as in addition to the ability to equip weapons and accessories seen in the previous franchise entries, characters could now equip a sub-weapon (with no restriction on weapon type by character) which can be switched to with the circle button, along with orbs and chi to alter stats.
 Orbs give special bonuses to a weapon, and can increase attack power, range, and more while Chi items give unique abilities such as additional jumps, stronger attacks, Fury form usage reduction, and actual floating.
 Strikeforce would introduce a more RPG style of leveling where characters would get a small increase in stats as they leveled up to a cap of 50; weapons also received a leveling system.

 The handheld version of Dynasty Warriors would also introduce ad hoc online multiplayer to the series.
 The multiplayer mode allows you to pair up with up to three other players to participate together in raids and even against each other.
 Before participating in a mission players can rest or undergo preparation in a small hub complete with an academy, workshop, blacksmith, storehouse, and shrine.

 Characters

-The following table lists the character rosters for Dynasty Warriors: Strikeforce as well as Shin Sangoku Musou Multi Raid 2, the latter of which does not see release beyond Japan.
+The following table lists the character rosters for Dynasty Warriors: Strikeforce as well as Shin Sangokumusou Multi Raid 2, the latter of which does not see release beyond Japan.